 NPN vs ALPN

 NPN, or Next Protocol Negotiation, is the predecessor of ALPN and was widely used in conjunction with SPDY.
-NPN is quite similar to ALPN, however the main difference being that NPN does not include the list of supported protocols in its ClientHello message.
-The NPN extension is included in the ClientHello message however it is the server which sends back the list of protocols for the client to choose from.
+NPN had some security and performance issues, which led to its deprecation in favor of ALPN.
+NPN is quite similar to ALPN.
+However, the main difference is that NPN does not include the list of supported protocols in its ClientHello message.
+The NPN extension is included in the ClientHello message.
+However, it is the server which sends back the list of protocols for the client to choose from.

-ALPN on the other hand reverses this process.
+ALPN, on the other hand, reverses this process.
 Thus the ClientHello message includes the list of supported protocols for the server to choose from.
 This change was made to help further align ALPN with other protocol negotiation standards.
 ALPN is also advantageous for reverse proxies as they are able to begin the resource selection process immediately after receiving the ClientHello message.
+Additionally, ALPN offers better performance by reducing the latency of the negotiation process.
+Overall, while NPN was useful in its time, ALPN is a more secure and efficient protocol for negotiating application-layer protocols in web communications.